 Eq.~\eqref{eq:legendreep} follows by expanding the relative entropy terms and simplifying.
-The optimal observable is $\ee^{\star}=\ff$, and it is unique due to the strict concavity of the objective.
+The optimal observable $\ee^{\star}=\ff$ is unique due to the strict concavity of the objective.

-Eq.~\eqref{eq:legendreep} provides a family of bounds on the EPR, one for each reaction observable.
-The EPR is achieved by maximizing over the choice of observable, while the thermodynamic forces are recovered as the optimal observables.
-This optimization problem was recently proposed as a technique for thermodynamic inference in MJPs \citep{kim2020learning,otsubo2022estimating}.
+\newstuff{The variational expression~\eqref{eq:legendreep} is the Legendre transform of the function $\ee \mapsto \jjR^\top (e^{\ee} -\oneone)$ evaluated at $\jj$.
+As we will see below, this function is the cumulant generating function (CGF) of dynamical fluctuations.
+In large deviations, the variational expression~\eqref{eq:legendreep} is often called the ``Donsker-Varadhan'' form.}

-The expression~\eqref{eq:legendreep} applies to both passive and active systems.
-However, in passive systems, the forces have the conservative form $\ff=\negBBgrad\poteq$, as in Eq.~\eqref{eq:cons}.
-Therefore, we may restrict the optimization to reaction observables having the form $\ee=\negBBgrad\pot$ for various state observables $\pot\in\potspace$,
+Eq.~\eqref{eq:legendreep} provides a family of lower bounds on the EPR, one for each reaction observable.
+The EPR is achieved by maximizing over the choice of observable, and the thermodynamic forces are recovered as the optimal observables.
+In the setting of stochastic master equations, a related variational principle was recently proposed as a technique for thermodynamic inference~\citep{kim2020learning,otsubo2022estimating}.
+Moreover, it applies to both conservative and nonconservative systems.
+However, in conservative systems, the forces have the conservative form $\ff=\negBBgrad\poteq$.
+Therefore, we may restrict the optimization to reaction observables having the form $\ee=\negBBgrad\pot$ for some state observable $\pot\in\potspace$,